 SSF has zero-tolerance for modern slavery, forced labour, child labour, or human trafficking in our supply chain and business.
-We are aware modern slavery, forced labour, child labour, and human trafficking are crimes that continue to exist in countries throughout the world.
+We believe to make progress, business, governments and civil society as a whole must work together to prevent forced labour.

-Through our commitment to enforce our Supplier Approval Program, Supplier Code of Conduct, SSF Employee Code of Conduct, continuous employee training and supplier engagement, established policies and processes, and due diligence efforts described herein, SSF deems that there is minimal risk of, and we have found no evidence of SSF causing, contributing to, or being linked to modern slavery, forced labour, child labour or human trafficking in our operations and supply chain.
+Through our commitment to enforce our Supplier Approval Program, Supplier Code of Conduct, SSF Employee Code of Conduct, continuous employee training and supplier engagement, established policies and processes, and due diligence efforts described herein, SSF deems that there is minimal risk of, and